Algeria–Russia relations: 1970s

-Algeria was close with the Soviet regime in the 1970s and 1980s because of the supply of arms.
+Algeria was close with the Soviet Union in the 1970s and 1980s because of the supply of arms.
 The approximation by the Russian press is that 'Moscow supplied 11 billion dollars in military equipment to Algeria between 1962 and 1989, equal to 70-80 percent of Algeria's inventory' and this deal mainly came about through the use of loans.
-In 1993, it was estimated that 90% of Algerian army's inventory was of Soviet origin.
+In 1993, it was estimated that 90% of the Algerian army's inventory was of Soviet origin.

 At the same time as these relations were occurring, Algeria had taken an active stance in the Non-Aligned Movement.
 In 1973, Houari Boumediène hosted the Non-Aligned Movement in Algiers.
 According to historians it was 'with the observation that recent co-operation between Moscow and Washington looked very much like a superpower 'pretension to reign over the world".
 Boumediène cooperated closely with Moscow and Washington on bilateral levels but his view, iterated by hosting the Non-Aligned summit, was not one of supporting either side in the Cold War.
 One of the main points emphasized at Bandung, the birthplace of the Non Aligned movement, was that the Third World countries should take a stand against colonialism and neo-colonialism.
 In a post-colonial Algeria, subscribing to this view was a necessity.
 By the mid-1970s, Algeria was fully engaged in the zenith of the Non-Aligned Movement, wary of imperial powers which looked down upon the Third World.
 Nevertheless, presidential visits, diplomatic ties, and cordial bilateral relations continued with the two superpowers.